 Captions are composed of time-synchronized text of the audio content of a video while transcripts are text documents that contain all the spoken content of a video or audio file.
+The commonly seen captions on web video that can be turned on or off are called closed captions.
+Open captions, the kind that are "burned in" the video are not accessible and should be avoided.
 Aside from helping hard of hearing students, captions and transcripts can also assist ESL learners better understand video content.
 Another benefit is that it can help all students better understand technical terms in video or audio content.

 At University of Washington there are to main approaches to caption your videos: